aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

   Later I added the given code according to the instructions...

   Added new class SP_Call.cs file in the Repository and added the code to link the class and the interface.

+  I added new interface and class of name IUnitOfWork and UnitOfWork and added the given code in the file.